FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 Use the parameter mapping between trkapi and UCONF, as listed in the following table, to specify the correct parameter id.

-Parameter mapping between the trkapi.cfg file and UCONF
+<span class="autonumber"></span>Parameter mapping between the trkapi.cfg file and UCONF

 | Parameter in trkapi.cfg | Parameter names in UCONF |